ckranon/emerging-topics-rag/README.md

     │   ├── start.sh
     │   └── Dockerfile
     ├── vector_store/
-    │   └── chroma.db
+    │   └── chroma.db       # Chroma vector index storage
     ├── docker-compose.yaml
     └── test_api.py
 ```

+## Use Cases

+* **Academic Research** — Evaluate retrieval systems on large corpora
+* **Enterprise Search** — Private document retrieval without external APIs
+* **Education** — Build understanding of full-stack RAG systems
+* **Prototyping** — Quickly test ideas with a plug-and-play RAG setup

+## Limitations & Notes

+* This system is designed for low-resource (CPU-only) environments and may not be ideal for high-throughput applications.
+* Currently supports basic document chunking; advanced chunking/token control is left to the user.
+* Ollama must be installed separately and run in advance with a local model pulled.
+* For large document sets, consider running embedding and querying in batches.

 ## Contributing

-Contributions are welcome!
-Please fork the repo, make your changes, and submit a pull request or open an issue for discussion.
+We welcome contributions from the community!
+Please:

+1. Fork the repo
+2. Create a feature branch
+3. Commit your changes
+4. Open a pull request

+For bugs or suggestions, feel free to open an [issue](https://github.com/ckranon/emerging-topics-rag/issues).

 ## License

-This project is licensed under the MIT License.
+MIT License.
 See the [LICENSE](LICENSE) file for details.